Teacher Education (TE)

 TE 847P – History and Philosophy of the Middle School 3 credit hoursThis course addresses the social, political, and economic forces which accompanied the development of middle schools, along with middle school philosophy and its implications for instructional programs and practices.

-TE 848 – Assessment and Remediation in Elementary School Mathematics 3 credit hoursThis class will emphasize diagnosis of basic mathematics computation errors; types of errors will be illustrated, and suggested corrective procedures will be explored.
-Error patterns are based on incorrectly-learned mathematical concepts.
-The corrective procedures for developing or redeveloping those basic mathematical concepts and development of remediation materials will be taught.
+TE 848 – Formative Assessment & Successful Acad Interventions for Elem School Math 3 credit hoursThis class will emphasize various formative assessment methods for math, diagnosis of common computational errors, and interventions for errors.
+Types of errors will be illustrated and suggested corrective procedures will be explored utilizing conceptual teaching with appropriate concrete models.
+Error patterns based on faulty learned mathematical concepts, the corrective procedures for developing or redeveloping those basic mathematical concepts and development of remediation materials will be illustrated.
+References to the National Council of Teachers of Mathematics will be discussed and emphasized throughout the course.

 TE 849P – Problem Solving in the Elementary and Middle School Classroom 3 credit hoursTopics for curriculum development include activities with hand-held calculators, number theory, geometry, new looks at old geometry problems, problem solving as a process, probability, statistics, and mathematical systems.